IgniteUI/help-topics/topics/02_Controls/igCombo/04_Configuring/04_igCombo_KnockoutJS_Support.md

 The following topics provide additional information related to this topic.

--	[Knockout Support (Editors)](Configuring-Knockout-Support-%28Editors%29.html): This topic explains how to configure Ignite UI editor controls to bind to View-Model objects managed by the [Knockout library](http://knockoutjs.com/).
+-	[Knockout Support (Editors)](Configuring-Knockout-Support-%28Editors%29.html): This topic explains how to configure %%ProductName%% editor controls to bind to View-Model objects managed by the [Knockout library](http://knockoutjs.com/).

 ###<a id="samples"></a> Samples